 - Before cleaning your suede shoes, remove the laces and insert a shoe tree or scrunched paper to help them hold their shape.

-- Invest in sued-specific products, including a protector, cleaner, brush and eraser.
+- Invest in sued-specific products, including a protector, cleaner (which includes a brush, and eraser).

 - Use a soft brush to remove any loose dirt or dried mud.